-Mirko Lai is a PhD student at the Department of Computer Science, University of Torino.
+Mirko Lai, PhD graduate at the Department of Computer Science, University of Torino.
 He started his postgraduate studies after a period as a short term research assistant in our group.
 His bachelor thesis was on “A method of use for Wearable Sensor Network”, and his master one was on “tools and methodologies for data journalism”.
 His skills and interests include social media analysis, natural language processing, stance detection, data visualization, 3D computer graphics, 3D modeling and virtual reality.
 His thesis has been supervised in co-tutelle by Prof. Giancarlo Ruffo (Univ. of Turin) and Prof. Paolo Rosso (Universidad de Valencia)

 Edoardo Galimberti is a Ph.D.
 Student at the Department of Computer Science of the University of Turin and, also, member of the Algorithmic Data Analytics group at ISI Foundation.
 He obtained both Master’s and Bachelor’s degrees in Engineering of Computing Systems from Politecnico di Milano.
 He carried out his Master’s thesis at Yahoo!
 Research in Barcelona, where he investigated efficient and scalable methods for mining large social graphs.
 His current research interests include heterogeneous and semantic graphs, social media and social network analysis, and graph theory.

 Alfonso Semeraro is a PhD student at the Department of Computer Science of Università degli Studi di Torino.
 After he received his master degree at Università degli Studi di Torino with a thesis on financial networks, he continued his work on the structure and dynamics of a micro-economic network during his employment as short term researcher.
 He is currently working on the spreading of misinformation across different websites and social media platforms.
 His research interests include complex networks, data mining and social media analysis.